Funny-OpenSource-Projects/step_by_step/README.md

 ## Usage

-### 1. Copy the snippet which you want to analyze to a separate file.
+### 1. Copy the snippet which you want to analyze into a separate file.

 ### 2. Add the decorator to your function.

-To inspect your snippet step by step you should surround your snippet with `@stepbystep_wrapper` decorator.
+To inspect your snippet step by step, you should surround your snippet with `@stepbystep_wrapper` decorator.

-> You should specify the time intervals beetwen steps in seconds using the time_between_steps argument
+> You should specify the time intervals between steps in seconds using the `time_between_steps` argument

 ```python